 Together, what students figure out helps explain the unit’s phenomena or solve the problems they have identified.
 A storyline provides a coherent path toward building science ideas piece by piece, anchored in students’ own questions.
-This approach highlights two key instructional shifts in the Next Generation Science Standards that are typically absent from traditional science instruction: phenomena-based teaching and the importance of coherence.
+This approach highlights two key instructional shifts in the Next Generation Science Standards that are typically absent from traditional science instruction: phenomena-based teaching and the importance of coherence, thanks to our to science technology tools for the classroom.

 Each OpenSciEd unit kicks off with an anchoring phenomenon that motivates student learning throughout the unit.
-The anchoring phenomenon provides a common experience for every student that leads to questions or challenges.
+The anchoring phenomenon provides a common experience for every student that leads to questions or challenges that can be tested with our EdTech tools.
 Even everyday phenomena, like the ice in a cold drink melting, can be seen as puzzling when teachers help students see what they cannot explain about how and why this happens.

-This approach differs from traditional science units, which start with teachers introducing the science idea, often with scientific terminology: “We are about to start a unit on thermal energy” or “The focus in this unit is on metabolic reactions.”
+This approach to science lessons for the classroom differs from traditional science units, which start with teachers introducing the science idea, often with scientific terminology: “We are about to start a unit on thermal energy” or “The focus in this unit is on metabolic reactions.”

 Instead, students experience the phenomenon of a cold drink warming up and realize they cannot explain scientifically why this happens.
 This grounds a lesson about thermal energy in which students are asked to design a cup to keep a drink cold.

 Similarly, in a metabolic reactions unit, students are introduced to the case of a 13-year-old girl who is experiencing a strange combination of symptoms, including losing weight, stomach problems, and low energy.
-As the unit proceeds, students conduct investigations to try to figure out what is causing these symptoms.
+As the unit proceeds, students conduct investigations and use science technology tools to try to figure out what is causing these symptoms.
 These investigations require first understanding what normally happens to food and how people get energy.

 Part of working with anchoring phenomena also involves asking students to draw on their own personal experiences that seem relevant.
 During the thermal energy unit, students often bring up other experiences that either keep things cold (e.g., cooler, insulations in walls of a house) or warm (e.g., winter coat, pizza box, sleeping bag).